zfanli/blog/README.md

 title: title of post # *required
 subtitle: some descriptions about this post # *required
 date: 2018-12-16 00:00:00 # *required
-externalCSSFileName: file name of external CSS if need # optional
+externalCSS: file name of external CSS if need # optional
 tags: # optional
   - tags list
   - it's an array